ianmaclarty/amulet/README.md

 ### Cross compiling

-It's also possible to cross-compile to various platforms (e.g. HTML5, iOS).
+It's also possible to cross-compile to various platforms (e.g. HTML5, iOS, MinGW).
-See the files appveyor.bat and travis.sh in the scripts directory for examples of how to do this.
+See the files .travis.yml, scripts/appveyor.bat and scripts/travis.sh for
+examples of how to do this.

 ## Credits